 And as for my brother?
 Well, his life took a different turn from mine.
 Things went along for him in an ordinary way for a while, but things that weren’t right in his life eventually caught up with him.
 His health never was the best, with heart trouble and colon cancer; only his rigorous physical exercise compensated for this.
 He smoked and drank heavily, both of which had serious precedent in our family.
 His wife eventually left him.
 He turned to love with a live in girlfriend.
 When financial ruin arrived and kidney cancer struck, his girlfriend dropped him off — in every sense of the word — at a rehabilitation centre.

 Destitute, broken in health, mental state and finances, he had an out of body experience in which he was taken before a hall full of “elders.”
 The message he heard there was simple: “You must obey God’s way.”
 He then realized what had been underscored for me atop Hergest Ridge; that salvation in Jesus Christ was the only way out of the morass of this life.

 After his time in the rehabilitation centre life started to come together again; he got a job (click here for a story related to that) and he, through a program, put his alcohol program behind him.
 But it was cut short with the discovery that he had pancreatic cancer.
 Not even the excellent M.D.
 Anderson clinic could help him; three months after diagnosis he was dead.

-It’s not been easy to lose him, even though it’s been several years since that happened.
+It’s not been easy to lose him, even though it’s been about a quarter of a century since that happened.
 But I know that he, having made Jesus Christ his Lord and Saviour, has eternal life, a life that will know no end and a life that is always with God.
 One of these days I look forward to the day when we can be together again in that eternal life, and that will be the best mountain top experience of all.